10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Lean teams, preview environments, and AI apps that create many short-lived databases.
 Not the pick for steady, high-traffic production, where usage-based pricing needs careful modeling and the Asia footprint is thin.

-8. Crunchy Bridge: pure managed Postgres and nothing else
+8. Crunchy Bridge, plain managed Postgres and nothing else

 Crunchy Bridge is fully managed PostgreSQL from Crunchy Data, a Postgres specialist known for deep expertise in the database.
 Crunchy Data was acquired by Snowflake in 2025, but Crunchy Bridge continues as a standalone managed-Postgres product.
 There are no extra products bolted on.
 It is Postgres, run well, on AWS, Azure, GCP, or Heroku, with one of the lowest entry prices on this list.
 For a team that wants real managed Postgres and nothing else, it is a clean choice.